 Only took off in Europe

-Eventually it succumbed to the subscriptions in a wholesale model when they were bought by Cafeyn.
+Eventually Blendle succumbed to the whole subscriptions model when they were bought by Cafeyn.

 How does it address the shortcomings of the previous solutions?